The Do’s of Raising bilingual kids The Do's of Raising bilingual kids | Miss Panda Chinese

 As your child grows their language environment will change and we will face some challenges along the way.
 So, what do you do when your child does not respond in the target language?
 What do you do when you want to increase your child’s target language vocabulary?
 What do you do when you want to have extended family support for raising a multilingual child?

-Here are my top 8 tips for you to boost your family’s multilingual journey.
+Here are my top 8 tips to boost your family’s multilingual journey.
 Fireworks, please!
 [Boom!
 Bang!
 Pow!]
-We have to make it fun, right?
+We have to make it fun, correct?

 1. Give constant input in the target language